Intelligence community’s top election official: China and Iran don’t want Trump to win reelection, Russia working against Biden

 Evanina also stated that Iran is seeking to “undermine US democratic institutions, President Trump, and to divide the country.”

+In essence, Evanina’s statement Friday afternoon put two of the biggest American adversaries on opposite sides of the election: Russia for Trump and China for Biden.

-The statement from Evanina is the clearest the intelligence community has been in suggesting Russia prefers one candidate over the other in the 2020 race.
+The statement from the top counterintelligence official is also the clearest the intelligence community has been in suggesting Russia prefers one candidate over the other in the 2020 race.

+At a news conference at his Bedminster, New Jersey, country club on Friday night, Trump appeared reluctant to accept the intelligence community findings.

+Asked if he believes the intelligence, the President replied, “It could be.
+I mean it could be, very much.”

+Asked what he would do in response, Trump didn’t offer a concrete action, saying, “Well, we’re going to look at it very closely.”

+He continued his unfounded attacks against vote by mail, arguing that it’s the “biggest risk” to election security and easy for a foreign power to forge ballots.
+There is no evidence of widespread voter fraud associated with vote by mail.

-The intelligence community in 2017 assessed Russian President Vladimir Putin ordered an “influence campaign” aimed at harming Hillary Clinton and designed to help Trump win.
+Evanina’s use of the word “denigrate” is also the term the intelligence community used in its 2017 assessment that Russian President Vladimir Putin ordered an “influence campaign” aimed at harming Hillary Clinton.
+The intelligence community also concluded that Russia’s “clear preference” was Trump and aspired to help him, an assessment Trump has pushed back on.

+Russia’s goals were to “denigrate” Clinton, the intelligence community’s 2017 report stated.

+The prospect of interference in 2020 will further test US defenses against foreign meddling, which Trump has repeatedly downplayed as he has dismissed any suggestion that Kremlin influence played a role in his election.

 CNN reported Friday that US intelligence officials presented information to lawmakers and presidential campaigns indicating Russia is behind an ongoing disinformation push targeting Biden.

-Note: This story has been updated with comments from Mitch McConnell.